Vulcalien/vulcalien.github.io/content/blog/jeanneville/index.md

 ## The village

-Built after the castle, the village of Jeanneville is located in the plains nearby.
+Built after the castle, the village of Jeanneville is located in the plains close to it.
 It has a watchtower, a church and many houses, each with its own function.

 ### Watchtower